zadarastorage/zadara-examples/k8s/eksd/README.md

               k10.kasten.io/is-snapshot-class: "true"
             deletionPolicy: Delete
         ```
-* AWS Load Balancer Controller
+* AWS Load Balancer Controller (enabled by default)
     * For NLB - use the LoadBalancer service per the [documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.4/guide/service/annotations)
-      * The latest controller version utilize the built-in LoadBalancer resource, so you just need to add the `service.beta.kubernetes.io/aws-load-balancer-scheme: internet-facing` annotation for internet-facing NLB (as the default is internal)
+      * The latest controller version overrides the built-in LoadBalancer resource, so you just need to add the `service.beta.kubernetes.io/aws-load-balancer-scheme: internet-facing` annotation for internet-facing NLB (as the default is internal)
       * As a [known limitation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/service/nlb/#security-group), the controller wouldn't create the relevant security group to the NLB - rather, it will add the relevant rules to the worker node's security group and you can attach this (or another) security group to the NLB via the zCompute GUI, AWS CLI or Symp
     * For ALB - use the Ingress resource per the [documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/annotations)
-      * Set the `ingressClassName` attribute per the controller class name (default is `alb`)
-      * By default all Ingress resources are [internal-facing](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/annotations/#scheme) - if you want your ALB to get a public IP you will have to set the `alb.ingress.kubernetes.io/scheme` annotation to `internet-facing` (default value is `internal`)
+      * By default all Ingress resources are [internal-facing](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.6/guide/ingress/annotations/#scheme) - if you want your ALB to get a public IP you will have to add the `alb.ingress.kubernetes.io/scheme: internet-facing` annotation
     * For self-installation, use the below values with the helm chart:
       ```yaml
       clusterName: <CLUSTER_NAME>